kiran03-jagadeesh/TSA_EXP8/README.md

-# Ex.No: 08     MOVING AVERAGE MODEL AND EXPONENTIAL SMOOTHING
+# Ex.No: 08     MOVINTG AVERAGE MODEL AND EXPONENTIAL SMOOTHING
-### AIM:
+## AIM:
 To implement Moving Average Model and Exponential smoothing Using Python.

-### ALGORITHM:
+## ALGORITHM:
-1. Import necessary libraries
+Step 1: Import Packages by Loading required libraries.

-2. Read the AirLinePassengers data from a CSV file,Display the shape and the first 20 rows of the dataset
+Step 2: Read Dataset, Import data from a CSV file.

-3. Set the figure size for plots
-4. Suppress warnings
-5. Plot the first 50 values of the 'Value' column
-6. Perform rolling average transformation with a window size of 5
-7. Display the first 10 values of the rolling mean
-8. Perform rolling average transformation with a window size of 10
-9. Create a new figure for plotting,Plot the original data and fitted value
-10. Show the plot
-11. Also perform exponential smoothing and plot the graph
+Step 3: Generate White Noise by Creating random noise with specified mean and standard deviation.

+Step 4: Apply Moving Average by Calculating moving averages over the noise.

+Step 5: Plot Moving Average Series and Visualize the moving average data.

+Step 6: Simulate ARMA Process to Generate data using ARMA model with given coefficients.

+Step 7: Plot Simulated Series and Display the simulated data.

-### PROGRAM:
+## PROGRAM:
 ```
 # Importing Packages
 import matplotlib.pyplot as plt